Turn It Around

 Thought causing pain: “The hospital workers should have done more to help me” turns around to:

 - The hospital workers should not have done more to help me.
-They had to make a judgment call here.
+They had to make a judgment call as to the best use of their time.

 - I should have done more to help myself before ever getting to the hospital.

-This exercise can help to alleviate your anger and suffering about any situation and give you a new perspective.
-You can find a full explanation of The Work and worksheets at http://www.thework.com.
-Give it a try about some situation in your life and turn it around.
+Applying the four questions can help to ease anger and suffering about any situation and allow a new perspective.
+You can find a full explanation of The Work and worksheets at Katie’s website.
+Try The Work with some troubling situation in your life and turn it around by changing your thinking about it.

 Debbie – As much courage as it takes to fight through the ongoing process of brain injury recovery, I'm sure it took you so much more to be honest about your situation and to take responsibility for it.
 I "had it easy" in that respect – having MS, crashing while flying down a hill – these things are almost normal and, in a sense, I was blameless.